pingwcy/SuperSerpent/README.md

 All files written to ~/secure are transparently encrypted and stored in ~/vault.

 ## 🛣️ Roadmap
  Implement filesystem encryption on Windows (via WinFsp or filter driver)

- Add a GUI for file encryption
+ Add a GUI for this tool

  // Explore Android support